 We use eyewitness testimony, your medical records, testimony from accident experts, and other evidence to show your injuries occurred because of the fall.
 This is why it is so important to get medical care immediately.

 You suffered physical, emotional, and/or financial damages.

 We need to prove the full amount of your accident-related losses and expenses in order to collect the maximum compensation you deserve.
 To do this, we use copies of your medical bills, proof of lost wages from your employer, and receipts from costs you covered out-of-pocket.

-How does negligence cause slip and fall injuries?
+How does negligence cause slip or trip and fall injuries?

 Negligence on the part of the property owner or occupier can cause a slip and fall injury in a number of ways.
 Some of the most common we see in our practice include: